Learning faster compositing the hard way

 In-place numpy assignment

-📝 Here’s an example where y[:] = performs faster.
-Start with a clean python terminal:
+📝 Here’s an example where np.copyto performs faster.

 # generate random input